15-minute-discourse/arcology/README.md

 ---

-New Saved Note

-Aspects of Arcology that Capture Attention
+## Aspects of Arcology that Capture Attention

 Based on the sources and our conversation, here are the aspects of arcology that people would likely find most interesting, compelling, and intriguing: